openshift/installer/docs/user/openstack/observability.md

 Optionally, since metrics will be collected externally, you can set a reduced retention for local metrics.

-The resulting `cluster-monitoring-config` ConfigMap should then resemble this:
+The resulting `cluster-monitoring-config` ConfigMap could then resemble this:

 ```yaml
 apiVersion: v1